kayhoogland/afvalstoffendienst/README.md

 Small application to scrape the dates of afvalstoffendienstkalender.nl and make it available through a REST API.
 The API exposes the **reminder dates** which is the date one day before the pickup date.

+I personally use this with Node-RED to announce reminders through my Alexa speakers.

 ## Getting started

 Create a file named `.env` containing your information